MagnusS0/OpenBB/openbb_platform/extensions/mcp_server/README.md

 Using dynamic tool discovery, has one major drawback, it makes the server a single-user server.
 The tool updates are global, so if one user updates a tool, it will be updated for all users.

-If you plan to server multiple users, you should disable tool discovery, and instead use the `allowed_tool_categories` and `default_tool_categories` settings to control the tools that are available to the users.
+If you plan to serve multiple users, you should disable tool discovery, and instead use the `allowed_tool_categories` and `default_tool_categories` settings to control the tools that are available to the users.

 ## Installation & Usage